-- The National Hospital Morbidity Database (NHMD) is a comprehensive dataset that has records for all separations of admitted patients from essentially all public and private hospitals in Australia. - Data on procedures are recorded uniformly using the Australian Classification of Health Interventions. - Numerators for remoteness and socioeconomic status are based on the reported area of usual residence of the patient, regardless of the jurisdiction of residence.
-Hence there are mismatches between numerators and denominators that affect interpretation of rates. - Interpretation of rates for jurisdictions should take into consideration crossborder flows, particularly in the ACT. - Variations in admission practices and policies lead to variation among providers in the number of admissions for some conditions.
+- The National Hospital Morbidity Database (NHMD) is a comprehensive dataset that has records for all separations of admitted patients from essentially all public and private hospitals in Australia. - Data on diagnoses are recorded uniformly using the International Statistical Classification of Diseases and Related Health Problems, 10th revision, Australian modification. - Numerators for remoteness and socioeconomic status are based on the reported area of usual residence of the patient, regardless of the jurisdiction of residence.
+Hence there are mismatches between numerators and denominators that affect interpretation of rates. - Interpretation of rates for jurisdictions should take into consideration crossborder flows, particularly for the ACT. - The hospital separations data do not include injuries that are treated in the emergency department and do not require admission to hospital. - Multiple separations may arise from a single injury or poisoning event. - Variations in admission practices and policies lead to variation among providers in the number of admissions for some conditions.